 - Fellows are offered a reserved desk or carrel in the Biblioteca Berenson.

-- The stipend is USD 4,000 per month, plus a one-time supplement (maximum USD 1,500) towards relocation expenses.
-When possible, a one-bedroom apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
+- Fellows will receive a monthly sum of USD 5,200, plus a one-time supplement (maximum USD 1,500) towards relocation expenses.
+When possible, an apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
 If an apartment is not available, a housing subsidy will be offered to help offset rental costs.

 - The Fellow is responsible for obtaining a visa, permesso di soggiorno, and health coverage (and, if appropriate, for accompanying family members).
 The Fellow must determine if a visa is required and, if necessary, obtain one before travel.